pere000/pere000/README.md

 your Dockerfile, the corresponding codes in 'nginx.conf', and other files.

 Let us suppose you have run 'sudo docker pull perevictor/fffwebapp' and have succeeded.
-After also running: sudo docker run --name=ArbitraryTag -dp 80:8080 fffwebapp:latest you can access the server at http://localhost/index.html.
+After also running: sudo docker run --name=ArbitraryTag -dp 80:8080 perevictor/fffwebapp:latest you can access the server at http://localhost/index.html.
 The index.html page will show you how to use fffwebapp:latest to work with any directory containing an HTML-PHP-Javascript-Bash application for localhost (127.0.0.1).